Pradeeshkumar-U/Regression/README.md

-# **Salary Prediction using Regression Models 📊**
+# **Analysing Regression Models 📊**

-A machine learning project by **Pradeeshkumar-U** that explores various regression techniques to predict salaries based on factors like **Age, Gender, Education Level, Job Title, and Years of Experience**.
+A machine learning project by **Pradeeshkumar-U** that explores various regression techniques and their suitabilty and workflow to predict salaries based on factors like **Age, Gender, Education Level, Job Title, and Years of Experience**.

 ## **Models Used**
 ✔️ **Multiple Linear Regression**